cloudnativelabs/kube-router/docs/dsr.md

 * If kube-router is deployed as a Kubernetes pod:
   * `hostIPC: true` must be set for the pod
   * `hostPID: true` must be set for the pod
-  * The container runtime socket must be mounted into the kube-router pod via a `hostPath` volume mount.
+  * The container runtime (CRI) socket directory must be mounted into the kube-router pod via a `hostPath` volume mount.
+    We need to mount the entire directory as the socket file might change in case of the container runtime restarts.
   * `/etc/iproute2/rt_tables` (or similar) must be read/write mounted into the kube-router pod via a `hostPath` volume mount.
 NOTE: since v6.5.0 of iproute2 this file has been moved underneath `/usr` in either `/usr/lib/iproute2/rt_tables` or `/usr/share/iproute2/rt_tables` instead of in `/etc` so this mount may need to be